ruXlab/localnode/README.md

-- **Productivity**: The primary goal is to enable developers using Kotlin, Scala, or Java to be highly productive when interacting with EVM networks.
+- **Productivity**: The primary goal is to enable developers using Kotlin, Scala, or Java to be highly productive when interacting with EVM networks, testing their smart contracts, interacting with external protocols or collecting data.

-- **Extensibility**: Initially, PokeFork works seamlessly with Hardhat, a popular development environment for Ethereum.
+- **Extensibility**: PokeFork works seamlessly with Hardhat node and Foundry's Anvil, both are popular development local nodes for the Ethereum developers.
-  However, the roadmap includes plans to extend support anvil.
-Your PRs are welcome!

-- **Docker Container**: PokeFork operates within a Docker container, making it a hard dependency for the library.
-  This containerization ensures a consistent and reproducible environment for your EVM network forking needs.
+- **Docker Container**: PokeFork runs local node **inside** docker container.
+This removes headache of installing and configuring local node on your machine, not to mention allows to concurrent run of multiple nodes without port conflicts.

-- **Network Diversity**: Obviously, Ethereum is _still_ Mainnet, the old and very important guy.
+- **Network Diversity**: Ethereum is _still_ the Mainnet, the old and very important guy.
-  But we can't ignore other chains where so much activities are happening.
+  It would be naive to say that in 2023 it's the only blockchain that matters.

 ## Getting Started